badlydrawnletters/emojifier-docs/staff/blacklist.md

 ### Permission Required
 Any user with the **Manage Server** permission can use this command.

-?> Starting tommorow, 5% of servers will have access to server blacklisting and expect a 100% rollout for all servers over the week
+?> Starting next week, 5% of servers will have access to server blacklisting and expect a 100% rollout for all servers over the week